What is diabetic ketoacidosis?

 What can I do to prevent diabetic ketoacidosis?

 - Know how to manage your sick days: When you are sick, you may not eat as much as you normally would.
 You will need to change the amount of insulin you give yourself.
 You may need to check your blood sugar level more often.
 You also may need to check for ketones.
-Make a plan with your caregiver about how to manage your diabetes when you are sick.
+Make a plan with your healthcare provider about how to manage your diabetes when you are sick.

-- Call your diabetes team when needed: Ask your caregiver about a diabetes team that you can call for help.
+- Call your diabetes team when needed: Ask your healthcare provider about a diabetes team that you can call for help.
 Call the team if your blood sugar level is high, or you have ketones in your blood or urine.
 A diabetes team is available for any questions or concerns you have about your diabetes.

 What are the risks of diabetic ketoacidosis?